apollographql/apollo-tooling/packages/vscode-apollo/README.md

 To turn on tracing for your GraphQL server, please visit our [guide](https://www.apollographql.com/docs/platform/setup-analytics.html).

 The VS Code extension will show inline performance diagnostics when connected to a service with reported metrics in Engine.
-As operations are typed, any fields that take longer than 1ms to respond will be annoated to the right of the field inline!
+As operations are typed, any fields that take longer than 1ms to respond will be annotated to the right of the field inline!
 This gives team members a picture of how long the operation will take as more and more fields are added to operations or fragments.

 <img src="./images/marketplace/perf-annotation.png"  style="max-width:800px;" alt="Performance annotation next to a field">